-Wash your vehicle frequently using a sponge and generous quantities of cold or lukewarm water containing a car shampoo.
+Wash your vehicle frequently using a clean, grit free sponge and generous quantities of cold or lukewarm water containing a car shampoo.
 Rinse and dry off with a chamois leather.

 - Do not use hot water! - Do not use detergent soap products or washing-up liquid!